-The St. Anthony’s Kitchen in Negril, opened in 2010 to feed the hungry.
-This busy little place now provides meals to 130 people a day for lunch.
-In addition, 60 students come by for breakfast before heading off to school.
+St. Anthony’s Kitchen in Negril opened in 2010 to feed the hungry poor.
+This busy little place now provides lunch to about 120 people a day!
+In addition, 60 students come by for breakfast before heading off to school each morning.

-The Get Kids to School (GKTS) program is fully sponsoring 120 children, assisting families in making it possible for their kids to attend school every day.
-This includes transportation to and from school, lunch money, uniforms, supplies, breakfast and more.
-Three GKTS alums are now enrolled in college through GKTSPlus+, a program enabling gifted students from poor circumstances to go to college.
+The Get Kids to School (GKTS) program is fully sponsoring 160 children, assisting families in making it possible for their kids to attend school every day.
+This includes help with transportation, lunch money, uniforms, school supplies, fees, breakfast, and more.
+We are proud to announce that two GKTS alums have graduated college and are working on master’s degrees, two are in college, and two are in nursing school thanks to GKTS+, a program enabling gifted students from poor circumstances to go to college!

-Additionally, a medical clinic initiative is in the works to address basic health care in the rural area of Revival.
+Additionally, a medical and dental clinic has been established to provide basic healthcare and prescription medication in the rural area of Revival.
 “There is no medical presence in the small settlement of Revival,” explains Fr.
-Colin King who is spearheading the project.
+Colin King, who spearheaded the project.
 “It’s a 30-minute drive by car to the nearest medical facility and a 45-minute drive to the hospital in Savanna-la-mar—and that’s if people can even find and afford a taxi for transportation.”

-To support the friars in Jamaica, you can donate at StAnthony.org and specify Missions as your gift preference and write in Jamaica in the “donate” section.
+To support the friars in Jamaica, you can make a donation here on our website and choose “Missions” in the drop-down bar and write “Jamaica” in the comment section.

 Fr.
 Jim Bok and Fr.
 Colin King explain more about their vital work in this video: